Which characters die in Bullet Train?

 Aaron Taylor Johnson as Tangerine in Bullet Train

-After Lemon’s supposed death, Tangerine realises that Prince is the one who killed him.
-But just before he can shoot her, Prince is able to manipulate Ladybug into protecting her, which leads to the men wrestling over a gun, The gun goes off, shooting Tangerine in the neck, and he dies while desperately trying to warn Ladybug about Prince.
+After Lemon’s supposed death, Tangerine realizes that Prince is the one who killed him.
+But just before he can shoot her, Prince can manipulate Ladybug into protecting her, which leads to the men wrestling over a gun, The gun goes off, shooting Tangerine in the neck, and he dies while desperately trying to warn Ladybug about Prince.

 The White Death (Michael Shannon)